-Sarcodon squamosus, also known as Scaly Tooth, is a large mushroom that has a coarsely scaly, pale brown cap with dark grayish, spiny under-surface.
-It grows with pines solitary or in scattered groups, on the soil in coniferous woods.
+Sarcodon squamosus, also known as Scaly Tooth, is a large mushroom that has a coarsely scaly, pale brown cap with dark greyish, spiny under-surface.
+It grows particularly with pines, solitary or in scattered groups, on the soil in coniferous woods.

-pale brown, decorated with coarse darker gray scales, erect at the centre, more flattened towards the incurved margin, arranged in concentric rows.
-It is at first shallowly convex, then flattened or slightly depressed at the centre; at first whitish, becoming gray, remaining pallid at the base, equal or somewhat clavate towards the base, downy.
-Flesh white, thick in the cap centre, firm, full in stem.
+pale brown, decorated with coarse darker grey scales, erect at the centre, more flattened towards the incurved margin, arranged in concentric rows.
+It is at first shallowly convex, then flattened or slightly depressed at the centre; at first whitish, becoming grey, remaining pallid at the base, equal or somewhat clavate towards the base, downy.
+Flesh white, thick in the cap centre, firm, full in the stem.
 Spines

 on the www.first-nature.com web site.